You have not accepted cookies yet

 Sustainability Committee (SusCo)

-The SusCo consists of three members of the Supervisory Board.
-The primary task of the SusCo is to assist and advise the Supervisory Board in the area of sustainability.
-For the purpose hereof, sustainability is defined as the various Environmental, Social, and Governance topics that demonstrate or measure the Company’s commitment to improving quality of life.
-The SusCo assists the Supervisory Board by preparing the plenary discussion and decision-making by the Supervisory Board on major items within the SusCo’s scope of work.
+The primary function of the Sustainability Committee (SusCo) is to assist and advise the Supervisory Board (SB) in the area of sustainability.
+For the purpose hereof, Sustainability is defined as the various Environmental, Social, and Governance topics that demonstrate or measure our commitment to improving quality of life (the avoidance of depletion of natural resources in order to maintain an ecological balance & the successful creation of sustainable places & communities that promote human wellbeing considering factors such as liveability, health, equity, community development, social capital, human rights, social responsibility, social justice and cultural competence).
+The SusCo assists the Supervisory Board in fulfilling its responsibilities and will prepare the plenary discussion and decision-making by the Supervisory Board on major items within the SusCo’s scope of work.

 In the exercise of its task, the SusCo will focus on: